stenogriz/wind-widget/README.md

 # wind-widget
-Pyto widget for iOS to show current wind in Mezhvodnoe kite spot
+Scriptable widget for iOS to show current wind in Mezhvodnoe kite spot